Camp ENERGY Vaccination Policy

 - All campers are expected to provide written proof of prior vaccinations during the enrollment process which is to occur prior to camp attendance.
 Acceptable proof of vaccination can include individual physician vaccination records or school records.

-- Campers who are found to be deficient will be requested to complete the required vaccinations at least ten (10) days prior to the attendance of camp.
+- Campers and volunteers who are found to be deficient will be requested to complete the required vaccinations at least ten (10) days prior to the attendance of camp.

 - Campers and/or their parents may refuse to comply with the vaccination requirements based on medical reasons or for personal beliefs.
 While it would be the hope that these children could be vaccinated, Camp ENERGY will make every effort to accommodate these children at camp.
 In such instances the parent (or camper if 18 years old) will be required to sign an affidavit attesting that they are aware of their lack of proper vaccinations and accept the terms associated with improper immunization as listed below: